Terraform

 provider

-argument specifies which provider configuration Terraform uses to query infrastructure.
+The provider argument is required.
+It specifies which provider configuration Terraform uses to query infrastructure.

 list "<TYPE>" "<LABEL>" {